GroundMeteor/incrementalSubscription/README.md

 Bug: when going out of data bounds (in the example its above 100 documents) the offset algoritme fails for now

+TODO: testSubsets.setCurrent(i) should have an extra param for forcing it allways - eg. if we want the first and last subset on client.

 [Live example](http://incrementalsubscriptions.meteor.com/)

 ```js